Phil Dudderidge: Focusrite

 Focusrite has been the recipient of many industry awards and most notably four Queen’s Awards for Enterprise, two for International Trade and two for Technology.

 Focusrite Plc. which incorporates Focusrite Audio Engineering Ltd and subsidiaries, floated on the London AIM market in December 2014.
 Dudderidge is currently Executive Chairman of Focusrite Plc.

-In 2019 Focusrite Plc (Focusrite Group) acquired two professional loudspeaker companies, ADAM Audio GmbH, Berlin, and Martin Audio Ltd. Like Focusrite, Martin Audio is located in High Wycombe, Buckinghamshire, England.
+In 2019, Focusrite Plc (Focusrite Group) acquired two professional loudspeaker companies, ADAM Audio GmbH, Berlin, and Martin Audio Ltd. Like Focusrite, Martin Audio is located in High Wycombe, Buckinghamshire, England.

+Dudderidge was appointed Officer of the Order of the British Empire (OBE) in the 2024 New Year Honours for services to business and the music industry.

 Family

-Phil Dudderidge was born in 1949, the second son and fourth child of John Dudderidge OBE and Dr. Evelyn Dudderidge.
-He married Jennifer "Jenny" Hayes in 1973.
-The couple produced five sons and a daughter: Mr. Tim Dudderidge, Consultant Urologist and Prostate cancer expert at University Hospital Southampton; Tom Dudderidge, co-founder of Ballinger & Co; Jamie Dudderidge, Managing Director at I-Blason UK; Simon Dudderidge, business telecoms sales executive; Jo Dudderidge, Musician, Songwriter and Producer (The Travelling Band, Later Youth) and Joanna Dudderidge, Photographer and Graphic Designer.
+Dudderidge married Jennifer "Jenny" Hayes in 1973.
+The couple produced five sons and a daughter: Mr. Tim Dudderidge, Consultant Urologist and prostate cancer expert at University Hospital Southampton; Tom Dudderidge; Jamie Dudderidge, Managing Director at I-Blason UK; Simon Dudderidge, Founder and Managing Director at Comsense Ltd; Jo Dudderidge, musician, songwriter and producer (The Travelling Band, Later Youth) and Joanna Dudderidge, photographer and graphic designer.
 Phil and Jenny have twelve grandchildren.